Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chủ tịch Hạ viện Mỹ Mike Johnson, ngày 25/10.
 (Nguồn: Getty Images)

-US House Speaker Mike Johnson, October 25.
+U.S. House Speaker Mike Johnson, October 25.
 (Source: Getty Images)

-“Congress has consistently worked in a bipartisan manner to provide security assistance to Israel, and this bill risks unnecessarily undermining that longstanding approach,” OMB said.
-“The separation of Israel’s security assistance from other priorities in the national security supplement has global consequences.”
+The OMB stated: “Congress has consistently worked bipartisanly to provide security assistance to Israel, and this bill risks unnecessarily undermining that long-standing approach.
+Separating Israel’s security assistance from other priorities in the national security amendment has global consequences.”

 The package is one of the first pieces of legislation introduced under House Speaker Mike Johnson, who took office last week.